 The last paragraph should be short and friendly, written in the same positive and tone that was used in the first paragraph.
 The closing paragraph provides for leaving the reader with a feeling of goodwill.

-The least effective closings are incomplete ending.
+The least effective closings are an incomplete ending.
 Letters should not end with “Hoping to hear from you”, “Thanking you in advance,” “Trusting we shall have your cooperation in the matter.” or “With best wishes, I remain.”
 These endings are weak, incomplete, outdated, and offer no incentive for action.

 Occasionally, if there is just no more to say because the first and middle paragraphs have said it all, a separate closing paragraph may be omitted.
 All letters need not have at least three sections, an opening, middle, and a closing paragraph.